An Insider’s Guide to Kong Lor Cave in Laos [2024]

 What’s Included?

 Along with your boat and skilled driver, you’ll get a life vest and working headlamp, all included with your fee.
+As of 2024, the park entrance and cave entrance fees are included with the boat tour.

 How Long Does it Take?